Azure/azure-sdk-for-js/documentation/writing_tests.md

 Mocha has many interesting features.
 Here's a list of our general recommendations on how to use some of these features:

 **On describes:**
 Mocha's `describe` allows you to group test cases, even in nested groups.
 Take advantage of this.
-Group tests not only by the file that contains them, but also by what they're testing within that separation.
+Group tests not only by the file that contains them, but also by what they're testing.

 ```ts
 describe("My client can authenticate", function() {